 Four letters, two words: a lot.

-“ADHD can be a very dangerous disorder to ignore, especially in girls and young women,” says Anita Daniels-Rodriguez, M.D., a pediatrician in Allentown, Pennsylvania.
+“ADHD can be a very dangerous disorder to ignore, especially in girls and young women,” says Dr. Daniels-Rodriguez.
 “Failure to treat ADHD can cause a downfall in academic performance, impulsive behaviors, and extremely low self-esteem.”

 Indeed.
 A long-term study, the Berkeley Girls with ADHD Longitudinal Study, followed 140 girls with ADHD into adulthood and found they had “sizable disadvantages and deficits” in life compared to those without ADHD.
 These disadvantages hit both work and family life, including a negative effect on psychological well-being.
 While other adults with ADHD “may appear to function normally,” per that Primary Care Companion study, “they might expend excessive amounts of energy trying to overcome their impairments.”
 No bueno.